 3. An Outside Retail Sales Trainer

-They usually have the energy to make the training fun and interesting.
+They usually have the energy to make the experience fun and interesting.

 They can certify those who take the training understand the materials.